-- 1. During emergency conditions caused by a hurricane or other natural disaster, some provisions of this article may be suspended by the direction of the City Manager. - 2.
-Nuisance Trees.
-Nuisance trees are exempt from the prohibitions set forth in section 47-21.16 provided that no condition is created which poses an imminent threat to public safety or property.
+1. During emergency conditions caused by a hurricane or other natural disaster, some provisions of this article may be suspended by the direction of the City Manager.

+- 2. Nuisance Trees.
+Nuisance trees are exempt from the regulations set forth in section 47-21.15 provided that no condition is created which poses an imminent threat to public safety or property.
 In such cases, the nuisance tree shall be removed to alleviate any threat.
 Failure to remove said tree after warning from City shall constitute a violation of this article. - 3.
-Pursuant to Section 163.045, Florida Statutes, as amended, pruning, trimming, removal, or replanting of, or mitigation for impacts to, a tree on a residential property is exempt from any notice, application, approval, permit, fee, or mitigation requirements of this article if the property owner obtains documentation from an arborist, certified by the International Society of Arboriculture, or a Florida licensed landscape architect, that the tree presents a danger poses an unacceptable risk to persons or property and provides such documentation to the Department for review and conformance to the Statute.
-This exemption does not apply to the exercise of specifically delegated authority for mangrove protection pursuant to Sections 403.9321 through 403.9333, Florida Statutes, as amended.
+Pursuant to Section 163.045, Florida Statutes, as amended, pruning, trimming, removal, or replanting of, or mitigation for impacts to, a tree on residential property is exempt from any notice, application, approval, permit, fee, or mitigation requirements of this article if the property owner obtains documentation from an arborist, certified by the International Society of Arboriculture, or a Florida licensed landscape architect, that the tree presents a danger to persons or property and provides such documentation to the Department for review and conformance to the Statute.
+This exemption does not apply to the exercise of specifically delegated authority for mangrove protection pursuant to Sections 403.9321 through 403.9333, Florida Statutes, as amended. - 4.
+Vegetation maintenance and tree pruning or trimming within an established or constructed right-of-way for any electric transmission or distribution line is exempt from the provisions of this chapter pursuant to Section 163.3209, Florida Statutes.
+This section does not supersede local government ordinances or regulations governing planting, pruning, trimming, or removal of specimen trees or historical trees, as defined in a local government's ordinances or regulations, or trees within designated canopied protection areas.